BLUEPRINT: Blue-dominant Lyman-$\alpha$ emission as evidence of gas inflow in ultra-low-mass galaxies at z = 3: Summary

-\begin{acknowledgement} TM acknowledges support through the International Macquarie Research Excellence Scholarship Program (iMQRES).
+\begin{acknowledgement} We thank the anonymous referee for their constructive feedback.
+TM acknowledges support through the International Macquarie Research Excellence Scholarship Program (iMQRES).
 TN thanks support through ARC Discovery Project Grant DP230103161.
+The project that gave rise to these results received the support of a fellowship from the “la Caixa” Foundation (ID 100010434).
+The fellowship code is LCF/BQ/PR24/12050015.
 This work is based on observations taken by VLT, which is operated by European Southern Observatory.
-This work utilizes observational data acquired through the NASA/ESA/CSA James Webb Space Telescope, retrieved from the Mikulski Archive for Space Telescopes (MAST) maintained by the Association of Universities for Research in Astronomy, located at the Space Telescope Science Institute.
+This work utilises observations made with the NASA/ESA/CSA \textit{James Webb} Space Telescope.
+The data were obtained from the Mikulski Archive for Space Telescopes at the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS 5-03127 for JWST.

 \end{acknowledgement}